will-school/php/README.md

 A [GitHub](https://github.com) account

 ## Note
-You only get $2.17USD/mo free for storage and usage credits.
-When that expires you will loose access to your files until you:
+You only get limited free credits for storage and usage credits.
+If you use a template by microsoft (ex: python) the storage is only charged for your files and is negligible.
+When using a "custom" template (like required here) you are charged for all files on the system, including applications and the OS.
+When the credits expire you will loose access to your files until you:
   - Add more credits to your account using real money
   - Registering for a github student account
       - Its not clear how much you get but I THINK this gives you unlimited usage??